 There are a number of reasons as to exactly why the Rolex Day-Date makes such an enticing pre-owned purchase.
 First and foremost is the question of availability.
 Unlike the majority of their steel sports models, Rolex has never really restricted the supply of the President to their retail network, meaning that those who have wanted one (and who could afford it) have had few problems locating a new model.
 Therefore, a fair number of Rolex Presidential watches make it onto the secondary market fairly frequently, and there is no real shortage at retailers to drive pre-owned prices up above retail.

 Secondly, the Rolex Day-Date’s stubborn choice of only precious metal construction is another explanation.
-The vast majority of brand-new watches immediately depreciate the moment that you leave the store with them, with solid gold or platinum models often taking the largest hit in value.
-Because precious metal watches are markedly more expensive than stainless steel models, far fewer buyers are in the position to purchase them, resulting in demand on the pre-owned market that is significantly lower than their less-expensive stainless steel counterparts.
+Because precious metal watches are markedly more expensive than stainless steel models, far fewer buyers are in the position to purchase them, resulting in demand on the used Rolex market that is significantly lower than their less-expensive stainless steel counterparts.
 This means that you often have a pretty good chance of finding a used Rolex President at a significant discount compared to its original retail price.